NITCbase/nitcbase.github.io/docs/Roadmap/Stage06.md

 </details>

 The [Block Access Layer](../Design/Block%20Access%20Layer.md) functions will then call `linearSearch()` to iterate through the relation and attribute catalog blocks and find the entries corresponding to the required relation.
 It then uses `RecBuffer::getRecord()` and `RecBuffer::setRecord()` to fetch the existing record value, update the name and then write the updated record back into the disk block.
-(We will implement the `RecBuffer::setRecord()` function later.)
+(The implementation of the `RecBuffer::setRecord()` function will be described later in this stage.)

 <details>
 <summary>BlockAccess/BlockAccess.cpp</summary>